ChrisTsoiGit/chat-app/journals/chris.md

 Todoy, I walked through the mongodb set in docker file.
 Read some docuements about mongodb.
 Set up a username and passward for mongodb and connect it.

+## October 6, 2022

+Today, I worked on:

+* Building models for endpoints.

+Todoy, I kept building models with Echo.
+We have created one for user.

 ## October 4, 2022